 USES TCM physicians often prescribe it to regulate one’s menstruation as it can nourish the blood (补血) as well as stimulate the flow (活血).

 SAFE?
-Avoid consuming this root when you are in the early stages of your pregnancy, Gee cautions.
-“Since the body constitution of each individual is different, consult your TCM physician if you wish to take dang gui during the advanced stages of your pregnancy.”
+Avoid consuming this root when you are in the early stages of your pregnancy.
+Consult your TCM physician if you wish to take dang gui during the advanced stages of your pregnancy.

 Other TCM treatments to consider

-If you can’t stomach TCM herbs, give TCM procedures like acupuncture a try ― it’s safe as long as a qualified and trained physician does them, Gee notes.
+If you can’t stomach Chinese herbs, give TCM procedures like acupuncture a try.
+It’s safe as long as a qualified and trained physician does them.

 Acupuncture has been known to boost the health and well-being of a mum-to-be and her growing baby by:

 - Improving the blood circulation, energy flow and overall vitality.

 - Enhancing the digestive processes and system, which ensures both mum-to-be and baby are getting the necessary nutrition.
 From a TCM point of view, a good digestive system also relieves tiredness and water retention.

 - Regulating your kidney functions.
 In TCM, the kidney is thought to govern your body’s ability to grow and reproduce.
 A strong and vibrant kidney is vital for a baby’s healthy and joyful growth.